konstoikonomou/Hyperstatic-Continuous-Beam/README.md

 # Hyperstatic-Continuous-Beam-Solution
-Program that solves a continuous beam, using the method of forces.
+Program that solves a continuous beam (not interrupted by internal supports), using the method of forces.
+The beam is loaded with a continuous load (q).

 INPUT:
 1) hyperstatic grade of the beam